 For Sargent, Whistler, and many of their patrons, Venetian glassware was irresistibly beautiful, and collecting these exquisite vessels expressed respect for both history and innovation.
 By recreating their transatlantic journey—from the furnaces of Murano to American parlors and museums—this exhibition and catalogue will bring to life the creative energy that beckoned nineteenth-century tourists and artists to Venice.
 This spirit spawned the renowned Venice Biennale contemporary art festival, and it lives on in Venetian glassmakers’ continued commitment to excellence.

 The exhibition is organized by Crawford Alexander Mann III, curator of prints and drawings at the Smithsonian American Art Museum.
-Following its presentation in Washington, DC, the exhibition will travel to the Amon Carter Museum of American Art in Fort Worth, Texas; and the Ca’ Pesaro Galleria Internazionale d’Arte Moderna in Venice, Italy.

 The accompanying catalogue is supported in part by Jane Joel Knox.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.